-- undertake high-risk activities or take more risks - express strong emotions more frequently - make impulsive decisions with no thought of consequences - · seek to negotiate issues, options and ideas with parents more - seek shared input on some decisions.
+- undertake high-risk activities or take more risks - express strong emotions more frequently - make impulsive decisions with no thought of consequences - attempt to break free from the control of parents.

 Risk-taking behaviour is one means for teenagers to learn about themselves.
 The social nature of teenagers usually means that risks are taken in front of peers, either to impress or as a result of peer-group pressure.
-Accompanying the deficit example of negative peer pressure there are positive risks such as expressing oneself in public, or challenging something that is unjust or unfair.
 Taking risks is a natural part of developing responsibility and moving towards adulthood.